tesfamariam1/BE-Development-Concepts/docs/week6.md

 ### Client Error Codes (4xx = client made a mistake)

 - 400 Bad Request
-  - Why: The server can’t process the request due to invalid syntax or missing data.
+  - Why: The server can't process the request due to invalid syntax or missing data.
   - When to use: Malformed JSON, missing required fields, or wrong query format.
   - Example: Client sends { "email": } instead of a valid string.
 - 401 Unauthorized